pavelsaman/pavelsaman.github.io/_posts/2021-06-27-checking-status-codes-with-curl.md

 which will exit with exit code of 1 if the site did not return 200.
 That could be useful in that I can for example stop a pipeline from running because now I know the site is not accessible, so it makes no sense to continue working with it.
 That can save some time.

 A little bash script with a curl command can go a long way if it's used appropriately.
-The same task could of course be accomplished in various programming or scripting languages, but that only makes it more complicated and dependent on a particular environment (e.g. I'd have to install some packages like axios from npm registry when scripting this in JavaScript.)
+The same task could of course be accomplished in various programming or scripting languages, but that only makes it more complicated and dependent on a particular environment (e.g. I'd have to install some packages like axios from npm registry when scripting this in JavaScript).